roukell/melody_lo_portfolio/README.md

-# homework2 Responsive Portfolio
+# Portfolio
-Unit 02 CSS and Bootstrap Homework: Responsive Portfolio.
+Portfolio.
-In homework2, I applied knowledge of HTML and CSS that I learned in class, and created my first responsive portfolio.
+II applied knowledge of HTML and CSS that I learned in class, and created my first responsive portfolio.
 The contents are responsive to various sizes of browser and device.
-Give it a try~!

 ## Melody Lo | About
 Clicking these two buttons in navbar will take you to my personal information page, which has some fun fact about me.